 Under “What kind of content would you like to receive?” select the Skip ahead to the next Windows release option from the drop-down menu.

-Microsoft also warns that builds available in the new branch are not stable, and it’s meant for testers who like to be the first to find issues, provide suggestions, and ideas to help shape the future of Windows.
+The company also warns that builds available in the new branch are not stable, and it’s meant for testers who like to be the first to find issues, provide suggestions, and ideas to help shape the future of Windows.

 If you don’t change your settings, you’ll continue to get builds for the Windows 10 version 1803 as you would normally do, but they come from the RS4_RELEASE branch.

 After the new version of Windows 10 releases to everyone, the “skip ahead” option will go away, and the Fast ring will go back to receiving builds from the RS_PRERELEASE branch just like before.